-We got up around 6 so we could take the first train possible.
-First we needed to get a receipt stating the town's name and date.
+We got up around 6:00, so we could take the earliest train possible.
+First, we needed a receipt stating the town's name and date.
 There were already a few bakeries open but we were in a hurry.
 A sign at the station said it would open at 6, it was 6:45 by now and still completely deserted.
-It was time for CSI part 3, see if the station was actually still in use.
+It was time for CSI part 3: see if the station was still in use.
 There were no cobwebs on the doors, but also no clear signs that someone had been there recently either.
-We went back to the bakery to ask if the station was still used and get some food.
+We returned to the bakery to ask if the station was still used and get some food.
 The man there said there were still trains coming through.

-Back at the station we just sat down and wait.
-If the station was closed we would have to cycle at least 50 km until the next station.
-Eventually it opened at 8, so we could just as well stayed in bed for 2 hours more.
+Back at the station we sat down and waited.
+If the station was closed, we would have to cycle at least 50 km until the next station.
+Eventually, it opened at 8, so we could just as well have stayed in bed 2 hours longer.
 The first train didn't leave until 8:45.
-There was a scale outside the building which showed I hadn't lost much weight.
-I weighed about 70 kg and my bike + luggage about 20.
+A scale outside the building showed I hadn't lost much weight.
+I weighed about 70 kg, and my bike and luggage were about 20.
 So that was 90 kg in total.
-Bram weighted 65 and his bike 25, so that was pretty similar.
+Bram weighed 65, and his bike 25, so that was similar.

-While we waited we tried to figure out which train we needed to take.
+While we waited, we tried to figure out which train we needed to take.
 It seemed best to travel straight south, towards Besancon.
-We asked the lady at the desk how to get to the Netherlands and she also told us to travel via Besancon.
-After buying tickets we waited some more.
+We asked the lady at the desk how to get to the Netherlands, and she also told us to travel via Besancon.
+After buying tickets, we waited some more.
 Two guys around our age came in.
-They wore white shirts and a suit and both carried three enormous suitcases.
-At first we thought they were English, judging by their boarding school look.
-They started talking to another English guy about what they were doing in France, but we couldn't really hear them.
-We wondered what it was they were doing and why they dressed so odd.
+They wore white shirts and a suit, and both carried three enormous suitcases.
+At first, we thought they were English, judging by their boarding school look.
+They started talking to another English guy about what they were doing in France, but we couldn't hear them.
+We wondered what they were doing and why they dressed so oddly.
 After ten minutes we noticed they wore name tags.

-In the train we sat in the same cart as the guys.
+On the train, we sat in the same cart as the guys.
 Their bags were put in the bike section because they carried so many.
 After a while we realized they were Americans.
 They sat across a sleeping girl that seemed to be French.
-After a while we heard them speak in almost too perfect French, they were giving a clearly memorized speech.
-She was awake but looked like she wanted to go back to sleep again.
+After a while we heard them speak in almost too perfect French, they were giving a memorized speech.
+She was awake, but it looked like she wanted to go back to sleep again.
 I heard one of the guys say "c'est ca" 5 times in one sentence.

 We heard them ask the girl if she was 'interested' in something.
 That didn't sound right.
 We tried to guess how many suits they carried in their suitcases.
 We couldn't figure out what else there would be in six of those.
 Suddenly Bram said 'I think I know what is in their suitcases'.
 He had read their name tags, which said: 'Elder [first name] [ last name] ????
 Jesus'.
 We couldn't stop laughing, probably they were carrying around tons of bibles.

-In Grenoble we had to leave the train to go to Chambery.
-Ideally we wanted to go south from there, but there were only busses going in that direction.
-The only other option was to take the train to Lyon, which was kind-off in the wrong direction.
+In Grenoble, we had to leave the train to go to Chambery.
+Ideally, we wanted to go south from there, but only busses were going in that direction.
+The only other option was to take the train to Lyon, which was in the wrong direction.
 We could have taken a direct train there from Manosque had we known, then we wouldn't have had to transfer.
-Only around 8 o'clock did we arrive in Lyon, while we could have been there around 1 had we taken the direct train.
+Only around 8 o'clock did we arrive in Lyon, while we could have been there around one had we taken the direct train.

-In Lyon we had to wait an hour for the first train to Dijon.
-There was a TGV to Brussel that left in three minutes.
-If we were allowed to take with our bikes it would make up for our entire day of detours.
+We had to wait an hour in Lyon for the first train to Dijon.
+There was a TGV to Brussels that left in three minutes.
+If we were allowed to take our bikes it would make up for the day of detours.
 We quickly ran to the right platform and shortly after the TGV arrived.
-We knew we weren't allowed to take bikes on those trains and didn't had time to buy tickets, but we could try.
+We knew we weren't allowed to take bikes on those trains and didn't have time to buy tickets, but we could try.
 When the train arrived we saw our chances departing.
 It was as full as a city bus during rush hour.
-Still, we asked the conductor if bikes were allowed, if he would say yes we would start about the tickets we hadn't bought yet.
-Unfortunately he said no.
+Still, we asked the conductor if bikes were allowed.
+If he said yes we would start about the tickets we hadn't bought yet.
+Unfortunately, he said no.

-An hour later a train would leave to Dijon, for which we did have tickets.
-We hadn't eaten much the entire day, so looked around for a place to buy food.
+An hour later a train would leave for Dijon, for which we did have tickets.
+We hadn't eaten much the entire day, so we looked around for a place to buy food.
 Most shops were closed because it was pretty late by now.
-We did see a "Quick" advertised, which I knew that is a kind of McDonalds.
-We had 35 minutes left before the train departed so sprinted through town to get there.
+We did see a "Quick" advertised, which I knew was a kind of fast food restaurant.
+We had 35 minutes left before the train departed, so we sprinted through town to get there.
 When we arrived we queued in the longer but faster line.
-I had a theory, stating that you always wait longer in slower lines than faster ones, irregardless of which is longer.
-We memorized our order in detail so we could get it as fast as possible and sprint back to the station.
-We agreed to both pick the hamburger that was on the main menu, so it was simple to prepare.
+I had a theory that you always wait longer in slower lines than in faster ones, regardless of which is longer.
+We memorized our order in detail to get it as fast as possible and sprint back to the station.
+We agreed to both pick the first hamburger listed on the main menu, so it was simple to prepare.

-When it was our turn we tried to name our order as fast a possible.
-Unfortunately the menu was sold out.
+When it was our turn we tried to name our order as fast as possible.
+Unfortunately, the menu was sold out.
 Then we will take something else.
-Of all options we chose the first one mentioned and the same one.
+Of all options, we chose the first one mentioned and the same one.
 They started to realize we were in a hurry.
 We also picked the hamburgers they had ready.
-After paying we ran back to the platform, where we had locked our bikes.
+After paying, we ran back to the platform where we had locked our bikes.
 We still had 12 minutes left before the train departed.
 We quickly stuffed the food in our faces before the train arrived.
 After putting our bikes in the last wagon we saw a couple saying their goodbyes.
-Bram said 'oh I bet the toiled will be occupied soon'.
+Bram said, 'oh, I bet the toiled will be occupied soon'.
 When the train departed someone came walking by panting.

 He left and came back again asking (again) if we spoke French.
 I had told him we understood a little but were better at English.
-He sad down next to me and started a sentence in English.
+He sat down next to me and started a sentence in English.
 He nearly folded back on himself thinking about the right words.
-I already knew he was trying to ask our age, but we let him try some more before answering.
-He was 24 and live in Grenoble.
+I knew he was trying to ask our age, but we let him try some more before answering.
+He was 24 and lived in Grenoble.
 I don't know exactly what he had taken, but it wasn't just alcohol.
 Then he started talking about drugs so we made him believe we lived in Amsterdam.
 He became even weirder and started hanging on the luggage racks.
-Then he suddenly disappeared to his two friends who were also in the train.
-When he came back I told him Bram had just called his girlfriend, which was enough to make him jump for another 10 minutes.
+Then he suddenly disappeared to his two friends who were also on the train.
+When he returned, I told him Bram had just called his girlfriend, which was enough to make him jump for another 10 minutes.

 We arrived at the endpoint of this train which was also the end of our journey today.
 It was 00:30 and we were in the center of Dijon.
 We considered cycling out of the city and finding a place to camp, however, it would take a long while before we would get to some rural area.
-At first we looked at the map to find an area with less buildings, but then realized there was hardly anyone around.
+At first we looked at the map to find a spot with fewer buildings, but then we realized there was hardly anyone around.
 We passed a park and decided to cycle through there, hoping we might find a place to sleep.
-Behind a hill we found a half decent spot.
-It wasn't visible from the road and there were no buildings looking out on it.
+Behind a hill we found a half-decent spot.
+It wasn't visible from the road and no buildings were looking out on it.
 It was pretty small so there was no place for a tent.
 We simply rolled out our mats and sleeping bags and went to sleep in our clothes.
-That way we would stay warm and if we would get caught we would at least be wearing clothes.
+That way we would stay warm and if we got caught we would at least wear clothes.